 Industrial property – which is more in the case of SEZ, and upcoming locations with commercial development.

-Obviously there are other categories as well, with investment property such as ATM’s, Large Corporate Buildings and Entertainment related properties falling into the leisure category.
-However, most properties can be split into residential and commercial property.
-One of the key property basics is to understand their differences, and to decide which market you are more likely to go into.
+Obviously, there are other categories as well, with investment property such as ATM’s, Large Corporate Buildings and Entertainment related properties falling into the leisure category.
+However, most properties can be split into the residential and commercial property.
+One of the key property basics is to understand their differences and to decide which market you are more likely to go into.

 Location, Location, Location

-Once you have purchased investment property, you need to do more than simply sit back and wait for the money to come in.
-Take an active role in management of your investment property, and you will get higher returns from your investment.
-For example, if you carry out refurbishments, or renegotiate lease terms, you can generate a greater return from your investment.
+Once you have purchased an investment property, you need to do more than simply sit back and wait for the money to come in.
+Take an active role in the management of your investment property, and you will get higher returns from your investment.
+For example, if you carry out refurbishments, or renegotiate lease terms, you can generate a greater return on your investment.